blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...3]react/+page.md

 ## `useWallets`

-This hook allows you to track the state of all the currently connected wallets.
+This hook allows you to track the state of all the currently connected wallets:

 ```typescript
 import { useWallets } from '@web3-onboard/react'